- Huang Qin

 An herbal supplement containing S. baicalensis has been shown to reduce symptoms of osteoarthritis (22).
 It is not known if the herb would exert similar effects by itself.

-Baicalin exhibits anti-inflammatory, antioxidant, and gram-positive antibacterial activity in vitro (3).
+The flavonoid baicalin exhibits anti-inflammatory, antioxidant, and gram-positive antibacterial activity in vitro (3).
 It was also shown to attenuate important features of asthma, possibly by reducing airway injury and restoring mitochondrial function (19).
 The neuroprotective effects of flavonoids were ameliorated by diazepam, a GABA receptor agonist, suggesting that the components influence GABA receptor activity (5).
-The flavonoids also prevent ethanol-induced hyperlipidemia, histamine release from mast cells, and catecholamine-induced lipolysis in animal models (8).
+Flavonoids in skullcap also prevent ethanol-induced hyperlipidemia, histamine release from mast cells, and catecholamine-induced lipolysis in animal models (8).

 - Anticoagulants / Antiplatelets: May cause additive effects (12).